Skip to content

 Files

-You can upload files to Capacities, tag them and add notes to them.
+Capacities bridges the gap that exists between files on your computer and notes in Capacities with the file object type.
+You can upload any files (under 100MB) to Capacities, tag them and add notes to them.

 What file types?